jhonatansdias/pdsnd_github/README.md

 https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html

-All data were provided by Motivate, a sharing systems provider of bicycles in big cities in the United States,
+All data were provided by Motivate, a sharing systems provider of bicycles in big cities in the United States